-The Medicare Part B premium cost of $144.60 per month will increase to $148.50 per month in 2021.
-That’s a nearly 3% increase if you’re paying the standard premium.
+The average Original Medicare Part B premium cost of $170.10 per month, an increase of $21.60 compared to 2021.
+That’s nearly a 15% increase if you’re paying the standard premium.

 As always, if your income decreases, your premium may be reduced.
 Things get a little more complicated if you fall under one of the following special situations: